 - 2 tomatoes, diced

-- ½ tsp cayenne or paprika (less heat)
+- ½ teaspoon cayenne or paprika for less heat

 - Salt to taste

 - 3 potatoes, boiled, peeled and chopped fine